TianyueChu/vertical-fl-sklearn/README.md

-# Vertical Federated Learning with Flower Using Scikit-learn Model
+# Vertical Federated Learning with Flower Using Model From Scikit-learn

 This example will showcase how we can perform Vertical Federated Learning with Flower using model from scikit-learn.
 We'll be using the [Titanic dataset](https://www.kaggle.com/competitions/titanic/data)